Lauren Rohs letter to friends March 2023

 (503) 386-4634

 Whatever your concern or information is, we are listening.
 If you are a victim survivor, we can discuss advocacy options and connect you to professional, vetted resources.
-After you’ve reported to the hotline, those of you inside the community are encouraged to reach out to Barry Barkley and Ray Hoffman, the Overseers of the United States.
+After you’ve reported to the hotline, those of you inside the community are encouraged to reach out to Barry Barkley and Ray Hoffmann, the Overseers of the United States.
 They deserve to hear your experiences, your fears, and your hopes.
-You can find more information about the hotline and Dean Bruer case at voicesforthetruth.org
+You can find more information about the hotline and Dean Bruer case at advocatesforthetruth.com

 With Love,